Entire Care Systems, Inc. · Est. 2026

 CECE — Advanced Health System Model: Specialty-driven EHR integration, risk stratification analytics, insurance optimization, remote monitoring, and appointment intelligence — for high-resource U.S. and global health systems.

-CECE — LMIC Adaptation Model: Community health worker integration, Essential Medicines List coordination, SMS-based alerts, low-literacy education formats, and medication stock monitoring — purpose-built for resource-constrained environments like Western Kenya.
+CECE — LMIC Adaptation Model: Community health worker integration, Essential Medicines List coordination, SMS-based alerts, low-literacy education formats, and medication stock monitoring — purpose-built for resource-constrained environments across Sub-Saharan Africa, South Asia, and Latin America.

 Both models share the same six-pillar Universal Architecture Layer and interoperability foundation — Standards-Based APIs, Audit Trails, and Security Controls — ensuring evidence and outcomes transfer across contexts.